Companding

-In telecommunication and signal processing, companding (occasionally called compansion) is a method of mitigating the detrimental effects of a channel with limited dynamic range.
+In telecommunications and signal processing, companding (occasionally called compansion) is a method of mitigating the detrimental effects of a channel with limited dynamic range.
 The name is a portmanteau of the words compressing and expanding, which are the functions of a compander at the transmitting and receiving ends, respectively.
 The use of companding allows signals with a large dynamic range to be transmitted over facilities that have a smaller dynamic range capability.
 Companding is employed in telephony and other audio applications such as professional wireless microphones and analog recording.

 How it works

 The dynamic range of a signal is compressed before transmission and is expanded to the original value at the receiver.
 The electronic circuit that does this is called a compander and works by compressing or expanding the dynamic range of an analog electronic signal such as sound recorded by a microphone.
-One variety is a triplet of amplifiers: a logarithmic amplifier, followed by a variable-gain linear amplifier and an exponential amplifier.
+One variety is a triplet of amplifiers: a logarithmic amplifier, followed by a variable-gain linear amplifier, and ending with an exponential amplifier.
 Such a triplet has the property that its output voltage is proportional to the input voltage raised to an adjustable power.

 Companded quantization is the combination of three functional building blocks – namely, a (continuous-domain) signal dynamic range compressor, a limited-range uniform quantizer, and a (continuous-domain) signal dynamic range expander that inverts the compressor function.
 This type of quantization is frequently used in telephony systems.

-In practice, companders are designed to operate according to relatively simple dynamic range compressor functions that are designed to be suitable for implementation using simple analog electronic circuits.
+In practice, companders are designed to operate according to relatively simple dynamic range compressor functions that are suitable for implementation as simple analog electronic circuits.
 The two most popular compander functions used for telecommunications are the A-law and μ-law functions.